mf3129/NYC-MetroCard-Game-Of-Thrones-ARKIT---Augmented-Reality/README.md

 OR download the zip file

-4. Open the folder Voice-Enahncer-App
-5. Double click the file "Unity-iPhone.xcodeproj.zip"
+4. Double click the file "Unity-iPhone.xcodeproj.zip"
-6. Press two keys simultaneously CMD + R to run the app
+5. Press two keys simultaneously CMD + R to run the app

 I have many more projects in development.
 If you want to collaborate, feel free to hit me up at https://makanfofana.org